 - Will you be able to meet the spending target?
 If you will be buying things that you don't need just to hit a welcome bonus spending target, then it's probably not a great value proposition.
 It would be better if you can divert your normal spend onto the new card and hit the target without having to spend more than usual.
 Note that Amex cards are not as widely accepted as Mastercard and Visa, which may complicate matters.

 - Will you use the points?
 If you have plans to travel and would be able to redeem the points for upgrades, then the sign up bonus could be very useful.
 Remember that rewards programs can devalue without warning, meaning your points may be worth less in future.
 Furthermore, some rewards points expire if not used.
 Although it's easy to avoid, points expire after 18 months of inactivity at Qantas (it's 24 months at Velocity).

 - Are there other benefits you can use included with the card?
 It's not unusual for credit cards with a sign up bonus to come with other perks and benefits like airport lounge access and travel insurance.
 Will having these available be useful?

 - Do you mind paying the annual fee?
 Assuming you plan on holding on to the card, pay attention to the annual fee.
 If it has been waived for the first year, check what it will revert to.
 Will it make sense to keep the card if you have to pay the annual fee?

 Pros and cons of credit card points offers

 If you are someone who regularly travels either domestically or internationally, then a sign up bonus offering frequent flyer points may be exactly what you are looking for.
 However, before deciding on the card you want to apply for you should carefully consider which airline you fly with most, which airlines fly the routes you travel most and even what airlines fly from your local airport.

-Compare your options before settling on a card.
+Compare your credit card options before settling.
 You'll thank yourself later.